karishma1480/Vogue-Runway-Webscraping/README.md

 - I avoided headless mode to simplify debugging and prevent element rendering issues, and skipped parallel requests to avoid triggering anti-scraping mechanisms.
 - Images were resized to uniform dimensions using PIL/Pillow during download, and set-based URL tracking prevented duplicate downloads when encountering repeated image sets.

+## Next Steps - Trend Forecasting

+​In Phase 2, the scraped images will be preprocessed for uniformity, and key fashion features such as colors, patterns, and silhouettes will be extracted using machine learning models.
+The data will be annotated and analyzed to identify patterns and trends across seasons and brands.
+Finally, Python will be used to forecast future trends based on the extracted data and analysis.